Harry Osborn: Fictional character biography

 Not wanting to hurt Harry, Peter avoids fighting his old friend.
-After Spider-Man is able to thwart Harry's initial attempt on his life, Harry is knocked unconscious and taken into police custody.
-There, he raves that he is the true Green Goblin and Peter Parker is Spider-Man, but is dismissed as a lunatic.
-He is put in the care of criminal psychologist Dr. Bart Hamilton to extract the Green Goblin secrets from Harry through hypnosis, and buries the knowledge deep within Harry's mind.
-Hamilton then raids one of Harry's hideouts and becomes the third Green Goblin.
-Meanwhile, Harry is released and considered cured.
-He sustains a concussion that makes him forget his knowledge of Spider-Man's identity and he and Peter rekindle their friendship.
+After Spider-Man thwarts Harry's initial attempt on his life, Harry is knocked unconscious and taken into police custody.
+Harry is put in the care of psychologist Bart Hamilton who extracts information from Harry through hypnosis.
+Hamilton then raids one of Harry's hideouts as the third Green Goblin.
+Harry is released and considered cured, sustaining a concussion that makes him forget his knowledge of Spider-Man's identity.